-The size of the resident population and number of households within the Local Government Area (LGA) is a key driver in the level of services Council is required to deliver over the next 10 years.
+A key driver in the level of services Council is required to deliver over the next 10 years is the size of the resident population and number of households within the Local Government Authority (LGA).
 In the 2016 Census, there were 161,998 people in the Campbelltown LGA.
-However, the Census count is not considered the official population of an area due to limitations in the data collected.
+However the Census count is not considered the official population of an area due to limitations in the data collected.
 It is an official count of all people and dwellings in Australia on Census night, and collects details of age, sex, religion, education and other characteristics of the population.
-The next Census (conducted on 10 August 2021) is due to be released in June 2022.
+The next Census (conducted on 10 August 2021) is due to be released in mid 2023.

 To provide a more relevant population figure the Australian Bureau of Statistics also produces "Estimated Resident Population" (ERP) numbers for each area.
 It is updated between Censuses - quarterly for state and national figures, and annually for local government areas.
 The ERP is based on the usual residence population and includes adjustments for Census undercount, Australian residents who were temporarily overseas on Census night, and backdates the population to 30 June.
 Each year's updates take into account births, deaths and both internal and overseas migration.
-The LTFP is modelled on the ERP figures and also references Planning NSW data projections and known development activity as detailed in the new dwelling forecasts.
-These growth projections are estimates, which are influenced by changes in market conditions.
+The LTFP is modelled on the ERP figures however also references Planning NSW data projections and known development activity as detailed in the new dwelling forecasts.

+These growth projections are estimates and are affected by changes in market conditions.
 The increase in development does provide an additional income stream, however in most cases, this is absorbed by additional maintenance requirements that are created by the provision of additional infrastructure, facilities and open space.

-Average annual percentage change in population between 2022 and 2032 Total percentage change in population between 2022 and 2032
+Total percentage change in population between 2023 and 2033

+Average annual percentage change in population between 2023 and 2033